Do you want to know the best ways to prevent mold growth in your central air conditioner or HVAC system?

 I wrote this article from my perspective as a licensed home inspector who has seen many homes with mold problems.
 In this guide, I will go over...

-- why an ultraviolet light kills mold in air conditioners
+- why an UV light kills mold in air conditioners

 - how to "fog" your a/c system with a breathable anti-microbial spray